kvnloughead/sb/README.md

 ## Installation

-- Download the [latest release](https://github.com/kvnloughead/sb/releases/tag/v0.1.0) for your OS
+- Download the latest release for your OS
 - Move it to `~/.local/bin` or another directory in `$PATH`.
+- Optionally, run `sb install` to set up a starter config and confirm PATH setup
-- Optionally, add the shell function below, to prevent shell history disruption when changing directories
+- Optionally, add the shell function below to prevent shell history disruption when changing directories

 ## Usage